Life Insurance Statistics for 2026

 Source: LL Global, Inc. and Life Happens®

 Middle-income households represent the largest market by volume.
-About 50 million adults could benefit from new or additional coverage.
-Lower-income families face affordability constraints despite needing financial protection most.
+About 50 million adults in this segment need new or additional coverage.
+For lower-income households, cost barriers are the biggest obstacle, even though their need for financial protection is greatest.

 insuranceCheck icon